AB Aurigae b: Emission source, morphology, and orbital properties

 AB Aur b is detected in near-infrared wavelengths between 1.1 and 2.4 microns with SCExAO/CHARIS, at 1.1 microns with HST/NICMOS, and in unfiltered optical data with HST/STIS.
+The CHARIS and NICMOS data are consistent with interpreting AB Aur b as a 9 to 12 Jupiter-mass object with a radius of about 2.75 times that of Jupiter.
 It is also detected in H-alpha with the VAMPIRES instrument behind SCExAO, although it is unclear whether this detection originates from the protoplanet itself or surrounding scattered light.

+The emission sources responsible for AB Aur b are subject of active investigation.
+Its H-alpha detection could be due to active accretion or scattered light.
 The discovery paper matches the protoplanet's emission using a composite model consisting of a 2000–2500 K thermal component responsible for the CHARIS and NICMOS detections and magnetospheric accretion that also contributes to its detection with STIS.
-The CHARIS and NICMOS data are consistent with interpreting AB Aur b as a 9 to 12 Jupiter-mass object with a radius of about 2.75 times that of Jupiter.
+AB Aur b is also detected in multiple other narrow UV-optical passbands.
+Analysis of these data suggests that at least its optical emission is also consistent with scattered light, but it was later found that the planet's SED is inconsistent with scattered light alone, and that the existence of a planet would be needed to explain the concentrated (as opposed to featureless) emission at 1.1-2.24 μm.

 The companion appears as a bright, spatially-extended source approximately 0.6 arcseconds (about 93 AU) away from the star, which contrasts with the point source nature of all other directly imaged planets.
 This morphology is likely due to light from AB Aur b being intercepted and reprocessed by the star's protoplanetary disk.
-It is not clearly detected in polarized light.
+It is not clearly detected as a concentrated source in polarized light.
 Because of its very large distance from the star, AB Aur b's orbit is not well constrained.
 Modeling thus far suggests that the companion's orbit is inclined about 43 degrees from our line-of-sight, possibly coplanar with the star's protoplanetary disk.

+One study compared the H-alpha emission of the star to the planet.
+The variable emission of the star will be scattered in the disk as a light echo, possibly influencing the brightness of the planet candidate.
+The observations with Hubble did however show that the star varied with only 15%, but the planet candidate varied with 330%.
+This excludes scattered light as the only source for AB Aur b's emission source.
+A shadowing effect or a physically evolving compact disk structure are not excluded.